MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

     This feature is available for F licenses.
 Other license types will be supported in the future.
 1. Under **Third-party apps**, turn off or turn on these settings to control access to third-party apps in your organization:

     * **Allow third-party apps**: This setting controls whether users can use third-party apps.
-If you turn off this setting, your users won't be able to install or use any third-party apps and the app status of these apps is displayed as **Blocked org-wide** in the table.
+If you turn off this setting, your users can't add or use any third-party apps.
+App status of these apps shows as **Blocked org-wide**.

         > [!NOTE]
         > When **Allow third-party apps** is off, [outgoing webhooks](/microsoftteams/platform/webhooks-and-connectors/what-are-webhooks-and-connectors) are still enabled for all users, but you can control them at the user level by allowing or blocking the Outgoing Webhook app through [app permission policies](teams-app-permission-policies.md).